 WHAT BROUGHT YOU TO CONCORDIA UNIVERSITY WISCONSIN?

 In pursuit of my MBA, I attended several info sessions at several higher education institutions and CUW sold me on their programs, competence of instructors, and vision toward continual evolution and innovation.
 I wanted to be a part of it as a student and am proud to be a faculty.
 I feel blessed to have both experiences.

 WHAT GIVES YOU THE MOST SATISFACTION IN YOUR ROLE?

-Nothing is more satisfying/rewarding than putting the tools in the hands of students for success, seeing how they apply it, and come back to share that moment of their own success.
-To help students from such a diverse background reach their potential and beyond is the most satisfying thing.
+Nothing is more satisfying/rewarding than putting the tools in the hands of students for success, seeing how they apply them, and coming back to share that moment of their own success.
+Helping students from such diverse backgrounds reach their potential and beyond is the most satisfying thing.
 I would say second to that is finding opportunities for collaboration both internally and externally and connecting those resources together for something bigger and better.
 Those are my happy places.

 HOW IS FAITH INTEGRATED INTO YOUR ROLE?
 AND HOW IS IT INTEGRATED INTO THE CONCORDIA CURRICULUM?